eLEAF-Github/WAPORACT/README.md

     - inf in array set to nan
     - gdal warp no output fixed by setting output geotransform
     - etc
-  -  imporved error messages in case there was an error during running, specifically retrieval/ wapor database error messages improved
+  -  improved error messages in case there was an error during running, specifically retrieval/ wapor database error messages improved
   - Performance Assesment Indicator tutorial notebook released
   - 01B_basic_statistical_analysis renamed to 01B_basic_statistical_analysis_and_plotting to better reflect content
   - tutorial notebooks reorganised to better reflect their difficulty: